lnnrtwttkhn/bibliography/README.md

 ### `bibliography.bib`

 The `bibliography.bib` is inside the `/code` folder.
-That way I can sync it with Seafile / Dropbox and provide a direct download link to Overleaf.
+That way I can sync the `/code` folder with Seafile / Dropbox and provide a direct download link to Overleaf.

+The citation key syntax current used is: `Last name of first author` + `Publication year` + `Journal Abbreviation`.
+Please note that the journal abbreviations do not follow specific standards but are determined by BibDesk.
+Also note, that in case the same first author published in the same journal in the same year, a lowercase letter will be included after the publication year to differentiate between the entries in question.

 The `/papers` contains all `.pdf` files and will not be synced with the repo.